-The POs claim that testing is vital and above that ordering treatment is essential: "The other area that we ask the judge to reconsider, too, would be when they're ordering remain drug free and alcohol free and random testing.
+The POs claim that testing is vital and beyond that ordering treatment is essential: "The other area that we ask the judge to reconsider, too, would be when they're ordering remain drug free and alcohol free and random testing.
 Then we want the treatment added" (A12-3).

 Sometimes treatment is ordered but without testing.
 One PO explains the thought process behind ordering treatment but not ordering drug testing.
 He brings the arguments from the defense attorneys that substance use relapses should be seen as part of the recovery process, rather than automatic probation violations.
 This reflects the challenge of balancing the need for probationers to remain substance-free with the realities of addiction recovery, where occasional slips may occur:

 "A lot of times I’ve had the alcohol-free, drug-free because they are in treatment, so I think knowing that—you know?
-I know some of the arguments from the defense attorneys when they’ve been in the courtroom is that sometimes if there is a relapse or a reuse, it’s part of their recovery, it’s part of them engaging, so they have treatment conditions, so we just want them to remain drug-free…. ".
-(A3-1).
+I know some of the arguments from the defense attorneys when they’ve been in the courtroom is that sometimes if there is a relapse or a reuse, it’s part of their recovery, it’s part of them engaging, so they have treatment conditions, so we just want them to remain drug-free…. " (A3-1).

 4. Evaluations for Psychological Issues

 Two POs related to court-ordered mental health evaluations and treatment as a condition of probation.
-The officers claimed that mental health evaluations are generally considered unenforceable, even if the court orders them especially when they go against the recommendations of medical professionals.
+The officers claimed that mental health evaluations are generally considered unenforceable, even if the court orders them, especially when they go against the recommendations of medical professionals.
 This might be because of different reasons such as differing opinions between the court and medical experts on the necessity or appropriateness of an evaluation.

-The courts have limited ability to compel defendants to undergo evaluations or

-treatment that are not supported by the medical community.
+The courts have limited ability to compel defendants to undergo evaluations ortreatments that are not supported by the medical community.
 One of them said:

 "An inappropriate condition of neuropsychological evaluation when that's a doctor's recommendation.
 A defense attorney can have that as a condition.
-It's unenforceable…..A doctor has to say yes, he needs a neuropsychological in order for health insurance to agree to it.
+It's unenforceable… A doctor has to say yes, he needs a neuropsychological in order for health insurance to agree to it.
 You’ve seen this.
 You know exactly what I’m talking about.
 Conditions like that are unenforceable…" (A1-1).

 Some mental health providers are unwilling to conduct court-ordered mental health evaluations.
-This is because they only hear one side of the story and lack access to important information like police reports, which makes the evaluations less reliable and useful.
+This is because they only hear one side of the story and lack access to valuable information like police reports, which makes the evaluations less reliable and useful.
 When the primary provider in the area stops conducting court-ordered mental health evaluations, it can be difficult to find alternative providers who are willing and able to perform these evaluations in a thorough and reliable manner.
 This creates challenges for the courts in obtaining the necessary assessments.
 This was expressed by one of the officers:

-"cause a—like we had one agency in town that did the evaluations.
+"…cause a—like we had one agency in town that did the evaluations.
 They won't do an evaluation—a mental health any longer for a court ordered condition...
 We're trying to find other places outside to do 'em because the one place that used to do 'em, they don't get the police reports.
 They're going in just hearing one side of a story.
-There was no use."
-(A4-1).
+There was no use" (A4-1).

 While courts can order conditions like substance abuse evaluations and therapy, monitoring compliance can be challenging without additional measures like drug testing.
-One PO explained: "He has the substance abuse evaluations and he has to consistently meet with therapists, but how do we monitor that it's actually working if we're not doing any drug screens?"
+One PO explained: "He has the substance abuse evaluations, and he has to consistently meet with therapists, but how do we monitor that it's actually working if we're not doing any drug screens?"
 (B5-3).

 5. Restrictions on internet/device use